sevro49/Writing-a-System-Call/README.md

 First download the linux kernel from [kernel.org](http://kernel.org "kernel.org") by running the Linux you installed in VirtualBox (if you want, it can be the same version as the kernel you use on your system.)

-You can download it with the command below, the it downloads it to the /usr/src/ folder
+You can download it with the command below, then it downloads it to the /usr/src/ folder

 ```shell
 sudo apt-get source linux-source